AnyLog-co/documentation/metadata management.md

 # Managing Metadata

 The metadata is organized on a global metadata platform.
 The platform can be one of the following:
-* A blockchain platform.
+* A blockchain platform
-* A master node.
-***A Master Node*** is node that maintains a complete copy of the Metadata in a local database.
+* A master node - A member node in the AnyLog network that maintains a complete copy of the Metadata in a local database.

 Every node in the network is configured to periodically retrieve updates from the global platform and on each node, the metadata is organized in a local log file in a JSON format.

 A node operates with the global metadata as follows:
-* The node operates against the local log file and does not require continues connection to a blockchain.
+* The node operates against the local log file and does not require continues connection to the global metadata platform.
-* The node may maintain a copy of the local JSON log file on a local database.
+* The node may maintain a copy of the local JSON log file in a local database.
-* The node may update a global metadata with changes to the metadata.
-* Every node is configured to retrieve all updates from the global platform.
+* The node is configured to periodically retrieve all updates from the global platform.

 When a node joins the network, the node downloads the existing metadata from a Master Node or from the blockchain.
 A node may also store a copy of the metadata on a local database.
 However, for a node to operate, the node only needs the local log file.
 On each node, the metadata represents the information which is relevant to the particular node and therefore the metadata on each node may be different.
-When nodes make changes to the metadata, these changes become available to all nodes of the network by the processes explained below.
+When nodes make changes to the metadata, these changes become available to all nodes of the network as each node synchronizes the local metadata with the global platform.
-Each node may be configured such that it will continuously get updates of changes to the metadata.

-Members of the network can synchronize their metadata with other members of the network in 2 ways:
+Members of the network synchronize their metadata with other members of the network in the following manner:

 * Using a blockchain - By sending updates to the blockchain and retrieving the metadata from the blockchain.
 * Using a Master Node - By sending updates to the Master Node and receiving updates from the Master Node.